Ghani (2022 film): Release

 Ghani was released on 8 April 2022.
 The film was originally scheduled to release on 30 July 2021, but was later postponed due to COVID-19 pandemic in India.
 In early-August 2021, the film's release was rescheduled to November 2021, coinciding with Deepavali.
 In October 2021, the release date was announced as 3 December 2021.
 Later, it was rescheduled to release on 24 December 2021.
 In the early-December, the makers postponed the release indefinitely to avoid clash with other films releasing the same month.
 In February 2022, it was announced by the makers that the film will release on 25 February 2022 or that the film was going to be postponed to 4 March 2022 depending upon the release of other films.
 The film was scheduled for a theatrical release on 25 February 2022 but was postponed due to Bheemla Nayak choosing to release on that day.
-The film will be finally releasing on 8th April 2022.

 Non-theatrical rights including digital streaming and satellite rights of the film were acquired by Aha and Gemini TV respectively at a cost of ₹25 crore combined.
 Prior to the film's release, Telangana Today reported that the film premiere on Netflix, but the film was premiered on Aha on 22 April 2022.